usnistgov/cookiecutter-nist-python/{{cookiecutter.project_slug}}/CONTRIBUTING.md

 pipx inject nox noxopt
 ```

-Note that if using condax, you'll need to do some extra work to install noxopt, as it is only available via pip.
+Note that if using condax, you'll need to do some extra work to install [noxopt], as it is only available via pip.
 You can do it with the following:

 ```bash
 condax install nox